Particl-Community/academy/index.rst

 Introduction
 ============

 Take your first few steps with understanding the :term:`Particl Marketplace`.
 What is Particl Marketplace?
-What, Who, and Why?
-These questions get answered here:
+What do you get, who is it for, and the answer to the why:

 .. toctree::
    :caption: Introduction